 Also, it is important to note that whenever consuming fiber, you should drink plenty of water.
 Because fiber absorbs water, you need to drink enough so that the fiber can absorb water and that the rest of your body will still get the water it needs.

-Can too much fiber cause constipation?
+So, can too much fiber cause constipation?
 Absolutely!
 But the good news is that you can avoid fiber constipation and the other symptoms of too much fiber easily.